gcallah/BookReviews/gerstle.md

 restrictions, Americans would’ve had just as much gasoline as they wished to use at that cost.

+Gerstle gives credit (or places the blame?) for birthing neoliberalism to Ludwig von Mises and Friedrich Hayek.
+Certainly he is correct in citing those two men as key figures in the revival of "classical liberalism."
+But then he writes "This new liberalism is what they began to call neoliberalism..."
+(73).
+I have read a fair amount of both Mises and Hayek, and I could not recall seeing either of them every using that term.
+But I have not read everything either of them wrote, so I asked a number of scholars specializing in their work if they knew of any instances of either of them using that term.
+None of them did.
+And Gerstle offers no evidence that they actually did use it.
+And this is a flaw that appears frequently throughout this work: Despite almost 100 pages of endnotes, the author repeatedly introduces dubious or partisan claims, but offers absolutely no evidence to back them.

+He then goes on to say that "Hayek [and] von Mises... wanted to be seen as the creators of a disciplined 'thought collective'" (73).
+And he does provide a endnote here: but the endnote only shows that in 2009, someone called what they were doing a "thought collective."
+That is hardly evidence that these two committed individualists wanted to be seen as part of a collective!

+Gerstle describes economist Murray Rothbard's "chief aim" as being "to shrink to Liliputian size the American Leviathan that had made possible the New Deal order" (103).
+But Rothbard was an anarchist: his chief aim was to *eliminate* the State, including the American instance, not to "shrink" it.

 Buchanan: "And there were the brave people of Koreatown..."